-Career: Made his first start of 2019 in Week 7 and has helped the team rank tied for second-fewest sacks allowed in 2019 with 15 through Week 11...Missed games 1-5 of the 2019 season with a knee injury...Has become a dominant force on the offensive line and one of the best guards in the NFL, starting 72 games over his career at left and right guard...Started all 15 appearances in 2017, helping block for an offensive line that finished tied third in the NFL in sacks surrendered (24)...Started all 16 games in 2016 at right guard, moving over from left guard after the team signed

-G/T Kelechi Osemele in free agency...Helped hold the Raiders' sacks allowed total to just 18, fewest by the club since the 1970 AFL-NFL merger...Started all 16 games at left guard in 2015 for the first time in his career...Earned the starting left guard job during training camp in 2014 and went on to play in 13 games with 12 starts...Became the first rookie OL to start at least 10 games for the Raiders since Stefen Wisniewski started 15 in 2011.
+Career: Made his first start of 2019 in Week 7 and has helped the team only surrender four sacks over the last four contests...Missed games 1-5 of the 2019 season with a knee injury...Has become a dominant force on the offensive line and one of the best guards in the NFL, starting 72 games over his career at left and right guard...Started all 15 appearances in 2017, helping block for an offensive line that finished tied third in the NFL in sacks surrendered (24)...
+Started all 16 games in 2016 at right guard, moving over from left guard after the team signed G/T Kelechi Osemele in free agency...Helped hold the Raiders' sacks allowed total to just 18, fewest by the club since the 1970 AFL-NFL merger...Started all 16 games at left guard in 2015 for the first time in his career...Earned the starting left guard job during training camp in 2014 and went on to play in 13 games with 12 starts...Became the first rookie OL to start at least 10 games for the Raiders since Stefen Wisniewski started 15 in 2011.